Oliver Grainger

 Oliver Grainger (born May 9, 1988) is a Canadian former child voice actor.

-Grainger is the voice actor for Dongwa, Sagwa's older brother, on Sagwa, the Chinese Siamese Cat.

-He also is the voice actor of D.W.
-Read on Arthur between Season 4 and Season 6, replacing Michael Caloz, and George Jamell on Mona the Vampire.

-He has appeared on shows including What's with Andy?, Daft Planet, Upstairs, Downstairs Bears, Flatmania and For Better or For Worse.
+Grainger is the voice actor for Dongwa, Sagwa's older brother, on Sagwa, the Chinese Siamese Cat, the voice actor of D.W.
+Read on Arthur between seasons 4 and 6 (replacing Michael Caloz), and George Jamell on Mona the Vampire.
+He has also appeared on shows including What's with Andy?, Daft Planet, Upstairs, Downstairs Bears, Flatmania and For Better or For Worse.

-Oliver decided to quit his acting career in 2005 to do some fishing.
-He revealed on his Facebook posts that he's still in contact with his Arthur castmate Justin Bradley, who is the second voice actor of Arthur Read.
+Oliver quit his acting career in 2005 and took up fishing.
+He revealed in his Facebook posts that he is still in contact with his Arthur castmate Justin Bradley, who is the second voice actor of Arthur Read.